How can I stay informed about PBN/RNAV procedures at MSP?

 In February 2013, the MAC provided several recommendations to the FAA for community outreach associated with future implementation of PBN/RNAV procedures at MSP.
 Please click here to view a copy of the MAC's letter to the FAA.

-As new information becomes available about development and implementation of the proposed PBN/RNAV procedures, the MAC will communicate updates through the MSP Noise Oversight Committee (NOC), the quarterly MSP NOC Listening Sessions, and by publishing the new information in the "News" section of the Noise Program Office website (www.macnoise.com).
+As new information becomes available about development and implementation of the proposed PBN/RNAV procedures, the MAC will communicate updates through the MSP Noise Oversight Committee (NOC), the quarterly MSP NOC Listening Sessions, and by publishing the new information in the "News" section of the Community Relations Office website (www.macnoise.com).
 Visit the "Stay Informed" on the home page to subscribe, or click here: MAC Noise News